rnagrik/rnagrik.github.io/_pages/home.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a master's student at UC San Diego working in robotics.
-Before this, I graduated from IIT Delhi with a bachelor's in Mechanical Engineering.

-My interests span motion and behavior planning, SLAM, robot learning, and multi-agent systems.
-I work as a graduate researcher at the <a href = 'https://erl.ucsd.edu/'>Existential Robotics Laboratory (ERL)</a> on intelligent and safe robot collaboration in complex real-world scenarios.
+I'm a recent graduate student at UC San Diego working in robotics.
+My interests include motion planning, control, mapping, and multi-agent systems.
+I'm currently a graduate researcher at the <a href = 'https://erl.ucsd.edu/'>Existential Robotics Laboratory (ERL)</a>, focusing on safe and intelligent robot collaboration in complex real-world environments.

-During my undergraduate studies, I was part of the Formula SAE team, where I worked on developing the high-voltage battery for our open-wheel racecar.
+As an undergraduate, I was part of the Formula SAE team, where I worked on high-voltage battery systems for an open-wheel racecar.

-In my spare time, I like to swim, hike along the San Diego coast line, watch football and solve sudoku.

-Please feel free to check out my projects and reach out, if anything interests you.
-I'm always eager to connect!
+During my leisure hours, I enjoy swimming, hiking, Formula 1, and solving sudoku.